 13 Economists recognize, however, that transfers impose real costs on society because they cause people to change behavior, either by directly prohibiting or mandating certain activities, or by altering prices and costs.
-The costs net benefits, if any, are much smaller than the magnitude effect on the net benefits of regulations with private sector mandates.
+The costs resulting from these behavior changes are referred to as the "deadweight loss" associated with the transfer.